TrellixVulnTeam/swahilipython_SCMU/Doc/faq/installed.rst

 Can I delete Python?
 --------------------

-That depends on where Python came from.
+That depends on where Python came kutoka.

 If someone installed it deliberately, you can remove it without hurting anything.
 On Windows, use the Add/Remove Programs icon in the Control Panel.